Lowther Castle and Gardens

 A public road passes through the estate from Askham to Lowther Newtown, passing St Michael’s Church which is opposite the front of the Castle.
 Inside the Church are various memorials to members of the Lowther family.

-- Lowther Castle and Gardens
+- Lowther Castle website

 - Facebook pics – Lowther Castle tour